Insulin: Signal transduction

 The effects of insulin are initiated by its binding to a receptor, the insulin receptor (IR), present in the cell membrane.
 The receptor molecule contains an α- and β subunits.
 Two molecules are joined to form what is known as a homodimer.
 Insulin binds to the α-subunits of the homodimer, which faces the extracellular side of the cells.
 The β subunits have tyrosine kinase enzyme activity which is triggered by the insulin binding.
 This activity provokes the autophosphorylation of the β subunits and subsequently the phosphorylation of proteins inside the cell known as insulin receptor substrates (IRS).
 The phosphorylation of the IRS activates a signal transduction cascade that leads to the activation of other kinases as well as transcription factors that mediate the intracellular effects of insulin.

 The cascade that leads to the insertion of GLUT4 glucose transporters into the cell membranes of muscle and fat cells, and to the synthesis of glycogen in liver and muscle tissue, as well as the conversion of glucose into triglycerides in liver, adipose, and lactating mammary gland tissue, operates via the activation, by IRS-1, of phosphoinositol 3 kinase (PI3K).
-This enzyme converts a phospholipid in the cell membrane by the name of phosphatidylinositol 4,5-bisphosphate (PIP2), into phosphatidylinositol 3,4,5-triphosphate (PIP3), which, in turn, activates protein kinase B (PKB).
+This enzyme converts a phospholipid in the cell membrane by the name of phosphatidylinositol 4,5-bisphosphate (PIP_{2}), into phosphatidylinositol 3,4,5-triphosphate (PIP_{3}), which, in turn, activates protein kinase B (PKB).
 Activated PKB facilitates the fusion of GLUT4 containing endosomes with the cell membrane, resulting in an increase in GLUT4 transporters in the plasma membrane.
 PKB also phosphorylates glycogen synthase kinase (GSK), thereby inactivating this enzyme.
 This means that its substrate, glycogen synthase (GS), cannot be phosphorylated, and remains dephosphorylated, and therefore active.
 The active enzyme, glycogen synthase (GS), catalyzes the rate limiting step in the synthesis of glycogen from glucose.
 Similar dephosphorylations affect the enzymes controlling the rate of glycolysis leading to the synthesis of fats via malonyl-CoA in the tissues that can generate triglycerides, and also the enzymes that control the rate of gluconeogenesis in the liver.
 The overall effect of these final enzyme dephosphorylations is that, in the tissues that can carry out these reactions, glycogen and fat synthesis from glucose are stimulated, and glucose production by the liver through glycogenolysis and gluconeogenesis are inhibited.
 The breakdown of triglycerides by adipose tissue into free fatty acids and glycerol is also inhibited.

 After the intracellular signal that resulted from the binding of insulin to its receptor has been produced, termination of signaling is then needed.
 As mentioned below in the section on degradation, endocytosis and degradation of the receptor bound to insulin is a main mechanism to end signaling.
 In addition, the signaling pathway is also terminated by dephosphorylation of the tyrosine residues in the various signaling pathways by tyrosine phosphatases.
 Serine/Threonine kinases are also known to reduce the activity of insulin.

 The structure of the insulin–insulin receptor complex has been determined using the techniques of X-ray crystallography.